 Glow provides a wide range of web services and resources for education in a safe, online environment.
-These include the Glow RM Unify Launch Pad, Microsoft Office 365, G Suite for Education and Glow Blogs.
+These include the Glow RM Unify Launch Pad, Microsoft Office 365, Google Workspace for Education and Glow Blogs.

 Education Scotland protects children and young people by restricting access to Glow, and all Glow services are subject to scrutiny and a governance process that addresses data protection, risk, privacy and security.